Sandankyō Station

 Sandankyō Station (三段峡駅, Sandankyō Eki) was a JR West Kabe Line terminal station located in Akiota, Hiroshima, Japan.
-It closed on December 1, 2003 when operation of the line was discontinued/suspended between Kabe Station and Sandankyō Station.
+It closed on December 1, 2003, when operation of the line was discontinued/suspended between Kabe Station and Sandankyō Station.

 The station had one side platform.

 History

-The station was opened in 27 July 1969 following the opening of section between Kake Station and this station.
+The station was opened on 27 July 1969 following the opening of section between Kake Station and this station.
 Imafuku Line, connecting the station with Hamada Station began construction, but the plan was abandoned in 1980.

-The station was closed in 1 December 2003 along with rest of stations from Kabe Station, and the building was destroyed by 2005.
+The station was closed on 1 December 2003 along with rest of stations from Kabe Station, and the building was destroyed by 2005.